More results

 Knebel sends Goethe a copy of de Staël’s Réflexions sur le suicide and notes that he has received from Duchess Luise a copy of M.H.
 Lichtenstein’s Travel in South Africa.
 He goes on to mention a variety of literary figures and pieces including: Voltaire, the Marquise Du Deffand, Ariosto’s Orlando furioso and the Pentateuch.
 He concludes by offering news of their friends.

-The writer expresses deep admiration for the recipient’s poetic work, praising its elegance and flexibility, which surpasses the limitations of the French language compared to Italian.
-Despite the difficulties posed by the French language, the recipient’s poem achieves a level of grace and artistry reminiscent of Ariosto and Tasso.
-The writer regrets that their own work, constrained by the seriousness of its subject, cannot match this fluidity but appreciates being enhanced by the recipient’s superior craftsmanship.
-They express a hope to meet the recipient in their retreat, finding solace in their achievement of elevating a French poem into Italian verse.
+The writer expresses deep admiration for the recipient’s poetry, praising its elegance and flexibility, which overcome the limits of French compared to Italian.
+Despite these constraints, the poem achieves a grace reminiscent of Ariosto and Tasso.
+He regrets that his own work, bound by a serious subject, cannot match this fluidity, but is grateful to be refined by the recipient’s superior craftsmanship.

 The writer expresses profound gratitude and honour for the promise of receiving a complete and annotated edition of Ariosto’s works from the recipient.
-They acknowledge the significant contribution this will make to French literature, particularly in elucidating the lesser-known final canto of Ariosto’s epic, which even scholars in Florence are unfamiliar with.
-The writer conveys their deep appreciation and respect for the recipient’s efforts and contributions.
+He acknowledges the significant contribution this will make to French literature, particularly in shedding light on the lesser-known final canto of Ariosto’s epic – a canto unfamiliar even to scholars in Florence.